piero/piero.github.io/_posts/2022-05-10-dont-be-a-jerk.markdown

 Bob, the super-opinionated fixer of the world's problems, doesn't know.

 A couple of days later, the CTO tells me that Bob has decided to leave.
-He joined the team three months ago.
+Bob joined the team three months ago.

 A thought surfaces in my mind: __"Don't be a jerk"__.
 That's an advice from the book _That's Not How Much They Pay.
 That's How Much They Pay You_.